jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-hindsight metrics as powerful as this one to guide what you should be patching first.39 In summary, if it goes into the KEV, go fix it ASAP.Even though this survival analysis chart looks bleak, this is the optimists view of the situation.
+hindsight metrics as powerful as this one to guide what you should be patching first.39 In summary, if it goes into the KEV, go fix it ASAP.
+Even though this survival analysis chart looks bleak, this is the optimists view of the situation.
 We must remind ourselves that these are companies